ydataai/ydata-profiling/docsrc/source/pages/integrations/pyspark.rst

 ..
 NOTE::
    **Spark dataframes support**
-    - Spark Dataframes profiling was introduced in v4.0.0
+    - Spark Dataframes profiling is available from ydata-profiling version 4.0.0 onwards

 Data Profiling is a core step in the process of developing AI solutions.
 For small datasets, the data can be loaded into memory and easily accessed with Python and pandas dataframes.